Isidore-Newman-School/Creative-Coding-2017/Classwork/problemSet_1/5_loops.md

 ## II.
 Nested Loops

 It's possible to use loops inside of loops.
-Lets create 10 rows (by incrementing variable i) and 10 columns (by incrementing variable j) of ellipses.
+Let's create 10 rows (by incrementing variable i) and 10 columns (by incrementing variable j) of ellipses.
 We'll change the RGB by i and j.

 ```c++
 function setup() {